Operads in Unstable Global Homotopy Theory: Introduction

 \section{Introduction}

-Operads were first introduced by May in \cite{may1972geometry} to study infinite loop spaces.
-Since then they have found uses in many areas of mathematics, like algebra, higher category theory, geometry, or mathematical physics.
+Operads were first introduced by May \cite{may1972geometry} to study infinite loop spaces.
+Since then they have found uses in many areas of mathematics, including algebra, higher category theory, geometry, and mathematical physics.
 In general, an operad codifies a collection of operations of varying arity in a symmetric monoidal category.

 An algebra over an operad $\Op$ is a representation of the abstract operations that the operad encodes as actual operations in some object.
 For example, an algebra over the commutative operad $\Comm$ is a commutative monoid in the given symmetric monoidal category.
 Another important example is that of an \emph{$E_\infty$-operad}, which encodes a binary operation that is unital, associative and commutative but only up to all higher homotopies.